Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 + Social Media Integration: Link to your social media profiles and consider embedding your Instagram feed or Facebook reviews.
 + Events and Special Offers: Highlight any special events, offers, or promotions

-### 3. Theme for the website ###
+### 3. The theme for the website ###

-There are many of themese available but these would be perfect for the restaurant website:
+There are many themes available out there but these would be perfect for the restaurant website:

 **1. Rosa 2** -  Elegant design with parallax scrolling, full-screen images, and a focus on showcasing food.
 It also supports online reservations and menus.
 Ideal for creating a visually stunning restaurant site that emphasizes the dining experience.
 ![image](https://github.com/Karina856/EMarketingStrategyLVRestaurant/assets/82584494/6ff15693-5768-43ae-aef1-d4b078d9332c)